solidusio/solidus/guides/source/developers/events/overview.html.md

 # Events

-The `Spree::Event` module allows to fire and subscribe events inside Solidus codebase and extensions.
+The `Spree::Event` module allows to fire and subscribe events inside the Solidus codebase and extensions.

-The module can use different adapters that actually manage events at low level, the default adapter is Rails `ActiveSupport::Notification`.
+The module can use different adapters that actually manage events at a low level, the default adapter is Rails `ActiveSupport::Notification`.
 Future releases may include other adapters.

-Among other uses, Solidus codebase uses events in order to send confirmation emails when an order is finalized, or again to send emails when an order is refunded successfully.
+Among other uses, the Solidus codebase uses events in order to send confirmation emails when an order is finalized, or again to send emails when an order is refunded successfully.

-Events make easy extending Solidus with custom behavior.
+Events make extending Solidus with custom behavior easy.
 For example, if besides the standard email you also want to send a SMS text message to the customer when a order is finalized, this pseudo-code may do the trick:

 ```ruby
 Spree::Event.subscribe 'order_finalized' do |event|